Ronnie Hillman

-Ronald Keith Ryan Hillman Jr. (September 14, 1991 – December 21, 2022) was an American professional football running back who played in the National Football League (NFL).
+Ronald Keith Ryan Hillman Jr. (September 14, 1991 – December 21, 2022) was an American professional football player who was a running back in the National Football League (NFL).
 He played college football for the San Diego State Aztecs, earning third-team All-American honors as a sophomore in 2011.
 He was selected by the Denver Broncos in the third round of the 2012 NFL draft and was a member of their team that won Super Bowl 50.
 Hillman later spent time with the Minnesota Vikings, San Diego Chargers, and Dallas Cowboys.

 Early life

 Hillman was born on September 14, 1991, in Long Beach, California.
 Growing up in nearby Compton, he played football in a sports league operated by the rapper Snoop Dogg for inner-city youths, and was on an all-star team with fellow future NFL player De'Anthony Thomas.
 He has four brothers and one sister.
 During his early years, Hillman highlighted his talents while attending La Habra High School, lettering in basketball, football, and track.
 In high school football, he played as a running back.
 In 2008, he was named Southwest Division offensive player of the year after helping lead the Highlanders to the CIF Southern Section Southwest Division championship crown in a season where he amassed 1,615 yards and 20 touchdowns.
-As a senior in 2009, he was selected MVP of the Freeway League as he accounted for 2,104 all-purpose yards (1,251 rushing yards with 14 touchdowns) and 27 total touchdowns all-purpose yards and led the Highlanders to a 12–2 record and to the 2008 CIF Southern Section Southwest Division title after going 5–0 in the Freeway League and winning the 2008 Freeway League championship.
-His performance earned him first-team All-County honors and by the Orange County Register.
+As a senior in 2009, he was selected MVP of the Freeway League as he accounted for 2,104 all-purpose yards (1,251 rushing yards with 14 touchdowns) and 27 total touchdowns all-purpose yards and led the Highlanders to a 12–2 record and to the 2009 CIF Southern Section Southwest Division title after going 5–0 in the Freeway League and winning the 2009 Freeway League championship.
+His performance earned him first-team All-County honors by the Orange County Register.

 Following his senior season, Hillman was ranked by most recruiting analysts as a "three-star prospect" and considered joining Colorado State, San Diego State, and Fresno State to play college football.
 He eventually signed with San Diego State University (SDSU) to play for its Aztecs football team.